starknet-edu/starknetbook/src/ch02-01-introduction-starkli-scarb-katana.md

     ...
 ```

-Note that the Scarb compiler version might not align with Starkli’s
-supported versions.
-To check Scarb’s version:
+Be aware: Scarb's compiler version may not match Starkli’s.
+To verify Scarb's version:

 ```bash
     scarb --version
 ```

-You’ll see a list that contains scarb, cairo and sierra version.
+The output displays the versions for scarb, cairo, and sierra:

 ```bash
     scarb <SCARB VERSION>